 For mountain bikers looking to shred some singletrack, explore the mild-grade trails at Marshall Mesa, where wide-open skies and views promise an iconic Boulder experience.

 After an active morning, kick back with a healthy, hearty lunch.
 Enjoy colorful, seasonal salads and freshly made Italian specialties at Arugula Bar e Ristorante, fill up on hearty vegan and vegetarian entrees at Leaf Vegetarian Restaurant, or grab a gourmet sandwich piled high with locally sourced, organic ingredients at Naked Lunch or Organic Sandwich Company.

-After lunch, drive just north of Boulder to take the free, guided tour at nearby Celestial Seasonings tea factory, one of the largest in North America.
+After lunch, walk a few blocks north of downtown to the new Museum of Boulder, where you can hear locals’ insights about how Boulder came to be … Boulder.
+Plus, check out big-name exhibits like Da Vinci Machines and Sportology.
+Or opt to drive just north of Boulder to take the free, guided tour at nearby Celestial Seasonings tea factory, one of the largest in North America.
 Also in the neighborhood is Avery Brewing Co., where you can sample an impressive lineup of craft beers and take a free, self-guided tour of the brewery.

 For a casual dinner, revive with a cold beer and fall-off-the-bone barbecue at West End Tavern, or order flavorful Mexican specialties and salty margs on the rooftop patio at Rio Grande Mexican Restaurant.